-The NFH Group's employees have yet again delivered good results.
-At December 31, 2019 the NFH Group had 85 employees and 2 temporary employees, corresponding to 85,5 full time equivalent employees, compared with 78 employees and 75 full time equivalent employees at December 31, 2018.
-There are no other employees in Norwegian Finans Holding ASA than the CEO.
+The bank's employees have yet again delivered good results.
+At December 31, 2019 the bank had 85 employees and 2 temporary employees, corresponding to 85,5 full time equivalent employees, compared with 78 employees and 75 full time equivalent employees at December 31, 2018.

-The NFH Group's board of directors and management aim to promote equal status between men and women.
-The NFH Group has guidelines to ensure that there is no discrimination due to gender, ethnic background or religion in cases concerning salaries, promotions, recruitment, and others.
-Of the NFH Group's 85 employees, there are 43 men and 42 women.
+The bank's board of directors and management aim to promote equal status between men and women.
+The bank has guidelines to ensure that there is no discrimination due to gender, ethnic background or religion in cases concerning salaries, promotions, recruitment, and others.
+Of the bank's 85 employees, there are 43 men and 42 women.
 Of the 16 managers with personnel responsibility, six are women.

-The NFH Group has a bonus scheme for all permanent employees in accordance with current guidelines.
+The bank has a bonus scheme for all permanent employees in accordance with current guidelines.
 The bonuses earned are based on the return on equity achieved.
-The NFH Group has established good pension and personnel insurance schemes, and offers a programme for employees to counteract ergonomic injuries.
+The bank has established good pension and personnel insurance schemes, and offers a programme for employees to counteract ergonomic injuries.

 Absence due to illness was 2%.
 The working environment is regarded as good.
-The NFH Group has established a Workers Environment and Liaison Committee.
+The bank has established a Workers Environment and Liaison Committee.
 There have not been any work related accidents or injuries during the year.
-In the opinion of the board of directors, the NFH Group's operations do not pollute the external environment.
+In the opinion of the board of directors, the bank's operations do not pollute the external environment.

-The NFH Group is located at Snarøyveien 36, Fornebu.
-The NFH Group has established a customer call centre in Malaga, based on outsourcing, to service Nordic customers.
+The bank is located at Snarøyveien 36, Fornebu.
+The bank has established a customer call centre in Malaga, based on outsourcing, to service Nordic customers.